farque65/ad-skipper/README.md

 5. **Submit a Pull Request**:
    - Push your changes to your forked repository.
-   - Open a pull request to the main Ad Skipper repository with a description of your changes.
+   - Open a pull request to the main Skipper repository with a description of your changes.

 6. **Review and Merge**:
    - The maintainers will review your pull request.
 Once approved, your changes will be merged into the main repository.